Empowering workers to better their workplaces.

 WHAT ABOUT STRIKES?

 Many people think that strikes happen frequently when you are in a union, and there are misconceptions about how strikes get started in the first place.
-In reality, strikes are rare.
-OPEIU settles over 99% of its contracts without ever going on strike.
-Plus, there could only be a strike where you work if the vast majority of you and your colleagues voted to do so.
+Strikes are rare.
+OPEIU settles over 99% of its contracts without ever going on strike, and there could only be a strike where you work if the vast majority of you and your colleagues voted to do so.
+Although withholding labor to pressure an employer to agree to a fair contract is an important tool for union members, in non-profit organizations such as those Local 8 represents, there are often effective alternatives to striking such as engaging the community.

 Join the Movement.